AntonTheDev/FlightLayout/README.md

 ##### Example 1

 In the following example, first we add the a new view named **bigView** as a subview, and say you want to align it dead center relative to the superview's bounds.
 It's as calling align against the view with the following method.
-This call with align the big **bigView** against the view's bounds that it was added to, with a horizontal, and vertical, alignment of ``.Center``.
+This call with align the big **bigView** against the view's bounds that it was added to, with a horizontal, and vertical, alignment of ``.center``.

 ```